Psychotherapy: Eros and magic.

 Pneuma is the inner sense, translating between soul and body.

 In Freudian theory, energy (affect - sensation and outcomes of the emotion) is invested in an object of desire.
 The person longs for the other, thinks about them all the time!
-This process is called cathexis.
+This process of shifting all one's life energy into another is called cathexis.
 If that energy is blocked because it is transgressive to want that particular person (such as one's therapist for instance!) or because the person has died or can no longer be contacted, Freud explains that the cathected (blocked) libido (life energy) will express itself as regression, aggression, or obsession, until other outlets are found.

-This diagnoses grief as something we have to get over; and unbearable, catastrophic distress as a disorder.
-Freud is thinking in terms of energy only, not about relationship and identity and the shattering of one's world.
+Freud is thinking in terms of energy only, he was not seeing grief as an unbearable need to seek and find a lost loved one, he was not seeing relationship as integral to one's own identity, he certainly didn't entertain for one second that such a loss can shatter one's identity and in effect destroy one's self and one's world.
 The cure for loss - according to Freud - is to shift the energy, to fall in love with someone else, and move on.

 I imagine Freud and Sinead O'Connor in the Underworld.
 Sinead is singing 'Nothing compares to you' Freud isn't moved.
 He pauses, feels obliged to dispense wisdom and then proclaims that her singing is an attempt to cathect her libido..